 One Woman Had Enough

-One woman came to Reddit seeking validation after making a different choice.
-The Original Poster (OP) said she divorced about a year ago after spending years as a family maid who also worked a full-time job.
+One woman came to the internet seeking validation after making a different choice.
+The Original Poster (OP) said she divorced her husband about a year ago after years as a family maid who also worked a full-time job.

-She said she enjoys joint custody with her ex, and the days off have given her breathing room to rediscover herself and her interests.
+She said she enjoys the joint custody arrangement with her ex.
+The days off have given her breathing room to rediscover herself and her interests.

 “It’s wonderful to have “days off” so much new free time when they are not home, so I have been able to explore new hobbies,” she shared.